fbpx

 Special Projects Volunteers support the Northwest Railway Museum in a variety of ways.
 Do you have a special skill, interest area, or hobby?
 Let us know!
 Past projects have included photography, film, landscaping, and more.
 Contact our Volunteer Coordinator to learn more.

-Once your application is submitted, we will contact you if we would like to schedule an interview.
-Successful applicants will schedule a meeting with the volunteer coordinator and will receive training specific to their area of interest.
-Printed applications can be mailed to:
+Once your application is submitted, the Volunteer Coordinator will contact you to schedule an interview based on the Museum’s needs.
+Successful applicants will receive training specific to their area of interest.

 PO Box 459